integratedmodelling/klab/docs/source/kim/namespaces.rst

 #.
 The *core ontology* workspace, containing upper ontologies required by the worldview;
 #.
 The *worldview* workspace, containing all the domain ontologies and their mapping to the core ontology;
 #.
 The *component* workspace, containing all sources of knowledge and computable artifacts harvested from the network as observations are made;
 #.
-The *user* workspace, where projects written by the user or synchronized from network sources are found.
+The *local* workspace, where projects written by the user or cloned from :term:`Git` or other :term:`CSV` are found.

 All the projects in a workspace are loaded at the same time, and the namespaces in it must properly reference each other as discussed `below <imports_>`_.
 The engine monitors changes in the user workspace (and only there), automatically reloading a namespace and all those that import it when the file that defines it changes.